ronimizy/RichEntity/README.md

 It is using Roslyn's Source Generators to generate the code that is needed for entity definition.

+## NOTE!
+If your application failing to compile due to dotnet failing to locate `Microsoft.CodeAnalysis` package, update your dotnet sdk to the latest version.

 ## Usage
 To generate an entity, you will need to add an `IEntity<TIdentifier>` to base list of your entity class.